UCL/rsd-engineeringcourse/session06/03process.md

 ###Agile is not absence of process

 > The Agile movement is not anti-methodology, in fact, many of us want to restore credibility to the word methodology.
 > We want to restore a balance.
 We embrace modeling, but not in order to file some diagram in a dusty corporate repository.
 > We embrace documentation, but not hundreds of pages of never-maintained and rarely-used tomes.
 We plan, but recognize the
 > limits of planning in a turbulent environment.
 Those who would brand proponents of XP or SCRUM or any of the other
-> Agile Methodologies as "hackers" are ignorant of both the methodologies and the original definition of the term hacker.
+> Agile Methodologies as "hackers" are ignorant of both the methodologies and the original definition of the term hacker

 -- Jim Highsmith.